unbit/uwsgi-docs/SSI.rst

 It is generally recognized as a templating system instead of a full featured language.

-The main purpose of the uWSGI SSI plugin is having a fast templating system that can use the uWSGI api.
+The main purpose of the uWSGI SSI plugin is to have a fast templating system that has access to the uWSGI API.

-Currently (March 2013) the plugin is in beta quality and implements less than 30% of the standard (the focus is in exposing uWSGI api as SSI commands)
+At the time of writing, March 2013, the plugin is beta quality and implements less than 30% of the SSI standard, the focus being in exposing uWSGI API as SSI commands.

 Using it as a request handler
 *****************************

-The plugin has an official modifier, the 19:
+The plugin has an official modifier1, number 19.

 .. code-block:: ini